ncsu-geoforall-lab/iale-2025-workshop-tl/README.md

 We will show different applications of Tangible Landscape and explain how to develop an interactive model in Tangible Landscape.

-#### 2.2 GitHub workflow

-In this part we will explain why it's useful to understand GitHub contributing workflow and how it works.

-#### 2.3 Contributing a model through GitHub
+#### 2.2 GitHub Introduction and Contributing a model through GitHub

-We will use GitHub to fork this repository and make a pull request containing the script we developed earlier.
+In this part, we will explain why it's useful to understand GitHub contributing workflow and how Git and GitHub works.
+Then, we will fork this repository and make a pull request containing the script we developed in 1.3.

-#### 2.4 Running contributed models in Tangible Landscape
+#### 2.3 Running contributed models in Tangible Landscape

 We will plug in the participant contributed models in Tangible Landscape and see how they work with different parameters and modified elevation inputs.